gofractally/psibase/doc/psidk/src/cpp-service/basic/README.md

 make -j $(nproc)
 ```

-## Deploying the contract
+## Deploying the service

 This, when run on a local test chain, will:

 - Create the `example` account, if it doesn't already exist.
 The account won't be secured; anyone can authorize as this account without signing.
 Caution: this option should not be used on production or public chains. `-i` is a shortcut for `--create-insecure-account`.
-- Deploy the `example.wasm` contract on that contract.
+- Deploy the `example.wasm` service on that service.

 ```sh
 psibase deploy -i example example.wasm
 ```

-## Trying the contract
+## Trying the service

-Even though other contracts may call into our contract's `add` and `multiply` methods,
+Even though other services may call into our service's `add` and `multiply` methods,
 we haven't provided end users with a way to construct transactions which use them.
 That's the topic of the next section, [Minimal User Interface](../minimal-ui/).

 ## Homework

 There's a potentially-exploitable bug in `add` and `multiply`.
 What is it?
 Why is it
-more dangerous in C++ than it is in psibase's other contract languages?
+more dangerous in C++ than it is in psibase's other service languages?
 How can
 you avoid it?

 ## vscode support